Strong typed language

-A programming language that requires a variable to be defined as well as the variable it is.
-For example, C is a strong typed language, when declaring the variable you must also specify the variable type.
-In the below example the test variable is declared as an integer in the first line, the second line as a floating point, and the third line or character.
+A programming language that requires a variable to be defined, and the variable it is.
+For example, C is a strongly typed language.
+When declaring the variable, you must also specify the variable type.

 int test = 25;